 For LASIK at the Cornea and Laser Eye Institute, we use the Wavelight excimer laser, the latest state-of-the-art vision correction laser system.
 The Wavelight system uses a very small laser beam of less than 1 mm to shape the cornea.
 This beam is moved rapidly across the corneal surface in

 a computer-controlled pattern of tiny overlapping spots.
 In addition, by measuring and correcting all eye movements during the laser procedure, the Wavelight system maintains accurate placement of the laser beam which provides additional control.

 All-Laser LASIK (Intralase)

 The Intralase laser is a new technology used to perform the first step in LASIK – the preparation of the corneal flap.
-Taking advantage of an advanced laser technique using a very short pulse, high speed femtosecond laser, the Intralase creates the flap in a uniquely precise mannner.
-The Intralase laser places over a million microscopic, low energy spots which split the cornea layers to prepare the flap to meticulous specifications with unsurpassed safety.
+Taking advantage of an advanced laser technique using a very short pulse, high-speed femtosecond laser, the Intralase creates the flap in a uniquely precise manner.
+The Intralase laser places over a million microscopic, low energy spots that split the cornea layers to prepare the flap to meticulous specifications with unsurpassed safety.

 Topography-Guided LASIK (TG-LASIK)